rowyio/docs/docs/field-types/action.md

 ### Callable Mode

-Callable mode require you to build cloud functions that are compatible with Rowy action columns, using the
-[Rowy Actions](https://www.npmjs.com/package/rowy-actions) npm package, It is used as an alternative to directly using `functions.https.onCall function` it can be installed and used in an existing firebase cloud functions project.
+Callable mode requires you to build cloud functions that are compatible with Rowy action columns, using the [Rowy Actions](https://www.npmjs.com/package/rowy-actions) npm package, It's used as an alternative to directly using `functions.https.onCall function`, it can be installed and used in an existing firebase cloud functions project, and be used for more complex functionality that can not be achieved using actionScripts.

 #### Usage

-The structure of simple function for disabling a user's firebase account
+Example structure of how callable using rowy-actions package, the example illustrates how to disable a Firebase Auth user account with a callable.

 ```javascript
 import * as admin from "firebase-admin";